alexzhangs/aws-cfn-vpn/README.md

 * Second, deploy one or more stack with Shadowsocks node enabled only.
 There are 2 different type of deployments you may want to apply:

     1. Deploy multi nodes in the same AWS Region, in different AWS accounts.
        This method allows you to balance the network traffic between AWS accounts.

     1. Deploy multi nodes in different AWS Regions, either in the same AWS account or in different AWS accounts.
        This method gives you the ability to access to VPN node in different geography locations.

-    You may also combine the 2 methods above together to gain both avantages and still have a single center user management of Shadowsocks, this requires more complex DNS records design.
+  You may also combine the 2 methods above together to gain both advantages and still have a single central user management of Shadowsocks, this requires more complex DNS records design.

 ## Domain Name Design